 The time will come when with elation,

-your own door, in your own mirror,
+you will greet yourself arriving at your own door, in your own mirror,

 and each will smile at the other’s welcome, and say, sit here.
 Eat.